FedeDP/libmodule/README.md

 On linux, libmodule's internal loop will use epoll, while on BSD and MacOS it will use kqueue.
 On other OS, cmake will fallback at looking for [libkqueue](https://github.com/mheily/libkqueue), a drop-in replacement for kqueue.
 Unfortunately, I am not able to test builds on other OS: I could only check that libmodule can be built on Linux through libkqueue.
-*If anyone is interested in step up and test/maintain libmodule on non-linux platforms, I'd be very thankful*.

 Finally, it heavily relies upon gcc attributes that may or may not be available for your compiler.

 ## Is there any documentation?

 Yes, it is availabe at [readthedocs](http://libmodule.readthedocs.io/en/latest/).
-You have some nice examples too, check [Samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.
+You have some simple examples too, check [Samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.
 To see a real project using libmodule, check [Clightd](https://github.com/FedeDP/Clightd).

 ## CI